ConduitIO/conduit-processor-sdk/README.md

 The produced `add-field-processor.wasm` file can be used as a processor in Conduit.
-Copy it to the `processors` directory of your Conduit instance and configure it in the `processors` section of the `conduit.yaml` file.
+Copy it to the `processors` directory of your Conduit instance and configure it in the `processors` section of the pipeline configuration file.

 ## FAQ